 Please see guidance below for including clients with disclosures of past IPV in the measures.
 We are recommending that some disclosures of past IPV be excluded from several measures.
 The table below summarizes who should be included in the denominator for all measures with a denominator of identified IPV.
-The flow chart below may be helpful in determining which disclosures of past IPV should be included in the denominator for measures with a denominator of identified IPV.
+The flow chart below may be helpful in determining which disclosures of past IPV should be included in the denominator of identified IPV.